cmaureir/progra-alma/lectures/week4/lecture16.rst

 A **syntax error** occurs when the program does not follows the rules of language.
 When this error occur,
-it means that the program isn't written correctly.
+it means that the program is not written correctly.
 The name of the error is ``SyntaxError``.

 The syntax errors always happen *before*